January 23, 2015

 The last formal event was your Christmas party that my sister and I were able to attend.
 What a lovely event that was.
 Watching the workers was like watching a family.
 I could tell they really liked their jobs and each other and it was such a comfort to know my mother was in such good, loving hands.

-Then on Dec 28th, my mom passed away suddenly and unexpectedly.
+th, my mom passed away suddenly and unexpectedly.
 Just the day before, my son and I had lunch with her there and she showed him around the facility as if she owned the place with such pride and happiness.
-But the morning of the 28th she had chest pain and I came out to assess the situation.
+But the morning of the 28 th she had chest pain and I came out to assess the situation.
 She died quickly and peacefully of a heart attack as I stood over her bed talking to her.

 I called 911 and then pushed the button she wore around her neck.
 Mabel was the first to arrive and what a comfort she was to me in a difficult time of disbelief and shock.
 She hugged me and comforted me and gave me strength to face the heavy task of calling my five sisters to share the news.
 She brought me water and reminded me to breathe.